-Playdate Development with Neovim
+Playdate Development With Neovim

 I have been using Vim/Neovim as my editor for two years now, but I haven’t made an effort to dive into the topic that is LSPLanguage Server Protocol.
 Since I also want to get into game development for the Playdate, I figured I’d marry those two topics and see how far I can get making Neovim my Playdate IDE (integrated development environment).